 We are happy to help you get started in your search for child care.
 We’ve gathered several resources here, including the U-M Children’s Centers, local home-based programs, and access to searchable databases of all state-licensed child care programs.

 Learn about the U-M Children’s Centers

 Browse the Campus Child Care Homes profiles

 Search the State of Michigan child care databases

 Register for Kids Kare at Home

 For occasional, sick child or backup child care in your family home when you must be at U-M (at work or school), see Kids Kare at Home.

 Explore other helpful resources

 Find a Family Helper

-For occasional, partial week, or short-term child care needs in your family's home, browse the Family Helpers online posting board or create a help wanted post.
+For occasional, partial week, or short-term child care needs in your U-M affiliated, Ann Arbor-area home, browse the Family Helpers online posting board or create a help wanted post.

 For more information